Kamil-Kot/Kamil-Kot/README.md

 ### Hi there 👋

-I'm Phone Thiri and have experienced working in Solution Consulting, Software Development and Project Management areas.
+My name is Kamil Kot and I'm a Data Analyst which focuses mostly on:

+✳️ SQL
+✳️ Tableau
+✳️ Advance Excel
+✳️ Data visualization and Data analytics

-🧑‍💻 When I'm not at work consulting or managing projects, you can often find me coding, learning new stuff, and honing my skills on various areas including ✳️ Machine Learning, ✳️ Data Science and ✳️ Data Visualization projects
+🧑‍💻 When I'm not dealing with Data, you can often find me , learning new stuff, creating portfolio projects, and honing my skills on various areas including Data Visualization and Data Analytics.

 <!--
 **Kamil-Kot/Kamil-Kot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.